PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

-And I’m sure it is because you are among these smart entrepreneurs who are earnestly in need of PayPal account in Nigeria, that’s why you landed on this page either from social media or search engine.
+And I’m sure it is because you are among these smart entrepreneurs who are earnestly in need of a PayPal account in Nigeria, that’s why you landed on this page either from social media or a search engine.

 But whatever the case may be, I will teach you right in this blog post how to create your own PayPal account in Nigeria that sends and receives funds.